Why Your Book Writing Needs a Breathing Practice Today

 As the pace of life slows down a bit with self-isolation and quarantine, we also have a chance to slow down ourselves, which is both an opportunity and a challenge to set a new pace in life.
 I had a teacher who told me that the most transformative practice we can engage in is “count to ten.”
 I call it “taking a breath.”
 Instead of filling the space we have right now—home from our jobs and busy social lives—with news sound bites and more to-do lists, could we slow down and breathe?
 Could we start a meditation practice or sit in stillness to see what breaks the surface?

 I invite you to take a deep breath right now, paying attention to your body.
 Sit up or stand up straight, staying relaxed but elongating your body naturally.
 Take another deep breath.
 What do you notice?
 Is there tension or hurt anywhere in your body?
 Where is it and what does it feel like?
 During the current world challenge, I invite you to sit still, breathe deep in this way, and check in with your body each day.

 What can fit into this space as we slow down?
+For me, it was breathing, creating, and book writing.
 One option is to ask ourselves a question we can only really answer when we create the space to dive deep: What do I really want right now?
 Right now, in this imperfect world with the challenges and the opportunities we have, what is the yearning in us?
 What kind of future do we want to create?
 Because after the breath, when we can inhale on our own without the oxygen mask, we have the opportunity to step into creativity and start making something.
 But first we have to hit pause to gain the strength we’re going to need.

 The virus we are fighting collectively right now robs victims of their ability to breathe.
 Even if you’re not personally affected, the stress of the current world situation can leave you gasping or can leave you sleeping poorly and breathing shallow.
 I invite you to recenter, breathe deep, and get ready to move forward into the future.